XLSForm/xlsform.github.io/_sections/home-english.md

 | ========= | ========   | ======================== | ============= |
 | survey    |            |                          |               |

 The **settings** sheet has support for defining (multiple space-separated) additional custom namespaces and namespace prefixes using the **namespaces** column.
-You'll then be able to use those namespaces in the survey sheet, for example to properly define a custom attribute with [your organisation's own namespace](https://github.com/opendatakit/xforms-spec#specification-changes).
-See example below that adds 2 additional namespaces and uses them to add custom attributes:
+You'll then be able to use those namespaces in the survey sheet, for example, to properly define a custom attribute with [your organisation's own namespace](https://github.com/opendatakit/xforms-spec#specification-changes).
+See the example below that adds 2 additional namespaces and uses them to add custom attributes:

 | title     | namespaces                                                   |
 | --------- | ------------------------------------------------------------ |